 DIY Or Hire A Pro?

 Unlike electrical projects, installing landscape boulders is not complicated.
 It is, however, very demanding.
-Some of these rocks weight more than 100 lbs.
-Professional landscaping companies and rock manufacturers have tools to carry the large load.
+Some of them weigh more than 100 lbs.
+Professional landscaping companies and boulder manufacturers have tools to carry the large load.

 Given the strength needed to move all those boulders, we recommend hiring a pro.

 Landscape boulders beautify any yard like no other landscaping feature.
 If you’re convinced the benefits outweigh investment, let us help you get in touch with up to four local landscaping companies.